 Sponsored ad.
 Your capital is at risk.

 IG is one of the most well-established brokers in the UK, and it shows in this platform’s selection of assets.
-IG offers trading on more than 16,000 shares from around the world, plus thousands more ETFs and individual bonds.
+IG offers trading on more than 16,000 shares from around the world, plus thousands of more ETFs and individual bonds.
 In fact, if you’re looking to invest in individual corporate or government bonds, IG is one of the few reputable brokers that will enable you to do so.

 Importantly, IG also lets you set up different types of accounts.
-You can open a stocks and shares ISA with this trading platform, for example.
+You can open a stock and share ISA with this trading platform, for example.
 However, keep an eye on the pricing.
 IG charges a commission of several pounds every time you buy and sell an investment.
 The platform can get expensive if you’re trading shares or ETFs outside the UK or US.